 Joe shopped for vineyard real estate for more than three years.
 A number of years ago he was introduced to long time Napa vineyard pioneer Laurie Wood (a mentor to many in the valley, now deceased) and Laurie sold him what is now Joseph Cellar’s estate vineyard as well as plenty of natural forested hillside land.
 The 7 acres of Cabernet Sauvignon from this vineyard form their flagship 100% varietal estate wine.

-Today Joe is personally supervising major work on nearly 20,000 square feet of caves as well as a wine center of which the majority will be devoted to hospitality and events.
+Joe personally supervised major work on nearly 20,000 square feet of caves as well as the wine center of which the majority was devoted to hospitality and events.
 Their production is under 5000 cases and certainly won’t come close to filling the space – they are seeking custom crush clients and will also open up part of the cave to barrel storage.

-Hospitality will be a big part of of a visit here – two full service kitchens are being built on site, one devoted to events in the cave and one for the hospitality center.
-Food and wine pairings will play a prominent role during visits.
+Hospitality plays a large role in any visit here – two full service kitchens are located on site, one devoted to events in the cave and one for the hospitality center.
+Food and wine pairings are also part of visits.
 Views are more than nice from this part of the valley – from the second floor of the winery/hospitality building one looks out over vineyards and onto towering Mt.
 St. Helena in the distance (sometimes boasting a dusting of snow in the winter) and the rocky steep palisades that form this part of the Vaca Mountains to the east.